World's largest bee, once feared extinct, spotted in Indonesia

 A message to Bolt was not immediately returned Thursday afternoon.
 A message sent seeking comment from Wyman through the American Museum of Natural History, where he is a visiting scientist, had not been returned either.

-The team traveled to Indonesia in late January, which was around the same time of year that the insect was encountered by Wallace and Adam Messer, who last saw the bee in 1981, Bolt wrote in the account published by Global Wildlife Conservation.
-It was found on the last day of a five-day stop in the area, the University of Sydney said.
+The team traveled to Indonesia in late January, which was around the same time of year that the insect was encountered by Wallace and Adam Messer, who last saw the species in 1981, Bolt wrote in his account.
+The bee was found on the last day of a five-day stop in the area, the University of Sydney said.

 "Messer's rediscovery gave us some insight, but we still know next to nothing about this extraordinary insect," Wyman said in the University of Sydney statement.
 "I hope this rediscovery will spark research that will give us a deeper understanding of this unique bee and inform any future efforts to protect it from extinction."